 Each subheading should be wrapped in an H2 tag.
 This appeals to readers visually.
 Additionally, clear subheadings help search engines determine ranking topics.

 Include a target keyword in each subheading.
-This is a great way to spread multiple keywords throughout your document.
+This a great way to spread multiple keywords throughout your document.

 6. Include Keywords in the Content